JeremyNixon/JeremyNixon.github.io/_posts/2018-06-08-systematizing-creativity-models-and-techniques.md

 9. __Reframe / Question Assumptions__
-    31. Constraints
+    - Constraints
-        17. Create resource constraints (time, attention, money, assumptions, etc.)
+        - Create resource constraints (time, attention, money, assumptions, etc.)
-        18. Create resource excess (time, attention, money, etc.)
+        - Create resource excess (time, attention, money, etc.)
-        19. Eliminating options
+        - Eliminating options
-        20. What are the upstream constraints in the system?
+        - What are the upstream constraints in the system?
-        21. Define boundaries of solution spaces better
+        - Define boundaries of solution spaces better
-            5. Find upstream constraints
+            - Find upstream constraints
-    32. What are the basic principles of x?
-    33. Apply different modes of processing
+    - Apply different modes of processing
-        22. What would a supervillain do?
+        - What would a supervillain do?
 (Prompt framing) / Supervillain mode
-        23. Emotional - Get into emotional state and generate ideas
+        - Emotional - Get into emotional state and generate ideas
-            6. Anger
+            - Anger
+            - Arousal
-            7. Gratefulness
+            - Gratefulness
-            8. Adoration
+            - Adoration
-            9. Frustration
+            - Frustration
-            10. Excitement
+            - Excitement
-        24. Types of Thinker - What would I generate if I was a:
+        - Types of Thinker - What would I generate if I was a:
-            11. Mathematician
+            - Mathematician
-            12. Technologist
+            - Technologist
-            13. Computer Scientist
+            - Computer Scientist
-            14. Philosopher
+            - Philosopher
-            15. Psychologist
+            - Psychologist
-            16. Economist
+            - Economist
-        25. find inspiration in other areas:
+        - find inspiration in other areas:
-            17. math
+            - math
-            18. mythology
+            - mythology
-            19. writings about principles
+            - writings about principles
-            20. Physics
+            - Physics
-            21. Etc
+            - Etc
-        26. Environmental
+        - Environmental
-            22. Work in a cluttered environment
+            - Work in a cluttered environment
-        27. Game Lenses, list of generic lenses
+        - Game Lenses, list of generic lenses
-        28. Asking what would Hufflepuff / Gryffindor / me would do
+        - Asking what would Hufflepuff / Gryffindor / me would do
-        29. Asking what a friend would do
+        - Asking what a friend would do
-        30. Predicting what someone will say and
+        - Predicting what someone will say and
-            23. Then asking them, for interesting feedback
+            - Then asking them, for interesting feedback
-    34. What? / Why? / How?
+    - What? / Why? / How?
   	<br>

     ---
     <br>

 10. __Multiple levels of analysis__
-    35. Multiple levels of abstraction - ask what alternate levels of analysis exist, through decomposition and abstraction over the current level of analysis
+    - Multiple levels of abstraction - ask what alternate levels of analysis exist, through decomposition and abstraction over the current level of analysis
-        31. Multiple frames - think at lower and higher levels of analysis, simultaneously.
+        - Multiple frames - think at lower and higher levels of analysis, simultaneously.
 Ask how they interact.
-    36. Meta-object two space
+    - Meta-object two space
-        32. Simultaneously optimizing the object and the meta level
+        - Simultaneously optimizing the object and the meta level
   	<br>

     ---
     <br>

 11. __Think ground up, from first principles__
-    37. Ask what the underlying goal is for a space, and for what solutions would serve that goal.
+    - Ask what the underlying goal is for a space, and for what solutions would serve that goal.
 For each solution, think of the components necessary to make that solution happen.
+        - What are the basic principles of x?
   	<br>

     ---